-Roger Rottmann Memorial Scholarship – (apply by 01 Mar 2019) awarded annually to deserving fisheries students in memory of Roger Rottmann a fisheries researcher from the University of Florida and a dedicated member of the Florida Chapter.
+Roger Rottmann Memorial Scholarship – (DEADLINE EXTENDED apply by 26 Mar 2021 ) awarded annually to deserving fisheries students in memory of Roger Rottmann a fisheries researcher from the University of Florida and a dedicated member of the Florida Chapter.

-Outstanding Achievement Award – (nominate by 01 Mar 2019) recognizes individuals for singular accomplishments and contributions to fisheries, aquatic sciences, and the Florida Chapter.
+Outstanding Achievement Award – (nominate by 01 Mar 2021) recognizes individuals for singular accomplishments and contributions to fisheries, aquatic sciences, and the Florida Chapter.
 The award aims to honor individuals for distinct contributions to the fisheries profession and enhancing the visibility of the Chapter.
 The Outstanding Achievement Award is the highest honor Florida AFS may bestow upon an individual member or collaborating group.
-Candidates will be evaluated according to the following criteria:

-Rich Cailteux Award – (nominate by 01 Mar 2018) recognizes individuals who have maintained a long-term commitment to research, management, and/or conservation of Florida fisheries and aquatic resources.
+Rich Cailteux Award – (nominate by 01 Mar 2021) recognizes individuals who have maintained a long-term commitment to research, management, and/or conservation of Florida fisheries and aquatic resources.
 This award aims to honor individuals for their career contributions to the fisheries profession and enhancing the visibility of the Florida Chapter.
-Candidates will be evaluated according to the following criteria:

 - Best Professional Paper

 - Best Professional Poster